lowRISC/opentitan/hw/ip/pwrmgr/doc/dv/index.md

 - Input `slow_clk_val` is unused.
 - Outputs `core_clk_en`, `io_clk_en`, and `usb_clk_en` reset low, and go high prior to the slow fsm requesting the fast fsm to wakeup.
   Notice the usb clock can be programmed to stay low on wakeup via the `control` CSR.
-  These clock enables should match their corresponding enables in the `control` CSR on low power transitions.
+  These clock enables are cleared on reset, and should match their corresponding enables in the `control` CSR on low power transitions.
-  These clock enables are cleared on reset.
-  These clock enables are checked in the scoreboard.
+  These clock enables are checked via SVAs in `hw/ip/pwrmgr/dv/sva/pwrmgr_clock_enables_sva_if.sv`.
   When slow fsm transitions to `SlowPwrStateReqPwrUp` the clock enables should be on (except usb should match `control.usb_clk_en_active`).
   When slow fsm transitions to `SlowPwrStatePwrClampOn` the clock enables should match their bits in the `control` CSR.
 - Inputs `core_clk_val`, `io_clk_val`, and `usb_clk_val` track the corresponding enables.
-  They are driven by sequences, which turn them off when their enables go off, and turn them back on a few random slow clock cycles after their enables go on.
+  They are driven by `slow_responder`, which turn them off when their enables go off, and turn them back on a few random slow clock cycles after their enables go on.
   Slow fsm waits for them to go high prior to requesting fast fsm wakeup.
   Lack of a high transition when needed is detected via timeout.
   Such timeout would be due to the corresponding enables being set incorrectly.
+  These inputs are checked via SVAs in `hw/ip/pwrmgr/dv/sva/pwrmgr_ast_sva_if.sv`.
 - Output `main_pd_n` should go high when slow fsm transitions to `SlowPwrStateMainPowerOn`, and should match `control.main_pd_n` CSR when slow fsm transitions to `SlowPwrStateMainPowerOff`.
 - Input `main_pok` should turn on for the slow fsm to start power up sequence.
-  Sequences will turn this off in response to `main_pd_n` going low, and turn it back on after a few random slow clock cycles from `main_pd_n` going high.
+  This is also driven by `slow_responder`, which turn this off in response to `main_pd_n` going low, and turn it back on after a few random slow clock cycles from `main_pd_n` going high.
   Lack of a high transition causes a timeout, and would point to `main_pd_n` being set incorrectly.
 - Output transitions of `pwr_clamp_env` must always precede transitions of `pwr_clamp` output.